Topology Learning of unknown Networked Linear Dynamical System excited by Cyclostationary inputs: Topology Learning of Cyclostationary time-series with Latent nodes

 Let $\mathcal{G}_{T_o}$, the graph topology of observed nodes, be reconstructed using Algorithm $2$.
-As alluded earlier, $\mathcal{G}_{T_o}$ is a union of disconnected subgraphs (See Fig. \ref{fig:LDG_hidden}(e)).
-Let $h$ be the number of disconnected subgraphs in $\mathcal{G}_{T_o}.$ In Algorithm $3$, for each pair of disconnected subgraphs $\overline{\mathcal{T}}_i, \overline{\mathcal{T}}_j$, Theorem \ref{thm:insert_hidden} is checked to identify if a hidden node exists between them (Step $5$).
-If yes, the hidden node is inserted and edges to its neighbors are added.
+As alluded earlier, $\mathcal{G}_{T_o}$ is a union of disconnected subgraphs.
+Let $h$ be the number of disconnected subgraphs in $\mathcal{G}_{T_o}.$ In Algorithm $3$, shown in Appendix \ref{app:alg3}, for each pair of disconnected subgraphs $\overline{\mathcal{T}}_i, \overline{\mathcal{T}}_j$, Theorem \ref{thm:insert_hidden} is checked to identify if a hidden node exists between them (Step $5$).
+If yes, then a hidden node is inserted and the edges to its neighbors are added.
+This completes the topology reconstruction of $\tilde{\mathcal{T}} = (V_{\tilde{\mathcal{T}}},\mathcal{E}_{\tilde{\mathcal{T}}}),$ which is identical to $ \mathcal{G_T}(\mathcal{V}_o \cup \mathcal{V}_h, \mathcal{E_T}).$ Note that Theorem \ref{thm:insert_hidden} does not require Assumption \ref{ass:transferFunction_property} to hold.
+Consider $\tilde{\mathcal{T}}$ when Assumption \ref{ass:transferFunction_property} does not hold.
+The spurious edges associated with the leaf nodes are recovered in $\mathcal{E}_{\tilde{\mathcal{T}}},$ along with the true edges of the leaf nodes.
+The hidden nodes and their one-hop, two-hop neighborhoods in $\mathcal{G_T}$ are identified exactly.
+Moreover, if a hidden node is present at a $3-$ hop distance from a leaf node in $\mathcal{G_T}$, then the spurious edge associated with that leaf node in $\tilde{\mathcal{T}}$ can be identified from the recovered exact two-hop neighborhood of the hidden node.
+For a network with directed loops or loopy topology, topology learning with latent nodes for cyclostationary processes is a challenging task and future effort.
+In the next section, we provide numerical results to validate the theoretical algorithms presented in Section \ref{sec:three} and Section \ref{sec:four}.